-By assuming that data are given in the form of a graph $G$, we can extend the linear regression problem to the {\em linear graph regression} problem.
-In the {\em linear graph regression} problem, we are given a graph $G$, with $n$ nodes, and an $n \times 1$ vector $\mathbold{b}$.
+By assuming that data are given in the form of a graph, we can extend the linear regression problem to the {\em linear graph regression} problem.
+In {\em linear graph regression}, we are given a graph $G$, with $n$ nodes, and a $n \times 1$ vector $\mathbold{b}$.
 Then, we want to solve the following optimization problem:

-where $G \cdot \mathbold{x}$ must satisfy the following conditions: i) $G \cdot \mathbold{x}$ is well-defined, and ii) $G \cdot \mathbold{x}$ must produce an $n \times 1$ column vector.
-A straightforward (and common) way to define $G \cdot \mathbold{x}$ is to replace $G$ by vector embeddings of nodes of $G$ (a matrix embedding of $G$), denoted by $\mathbold{M}$.
-As a result, for each node in the graph, we define a $1 \times m$ row vector, and $\mathbold{x}$ is defined as an $m \times 1$ column vector\footnote{Note that the notion of {\em matrix embedding} used here is different from the notion of {\em embedding} used in {\em graph pattern mining} \cite{DBLP:journals/fgcs/ChehreghaniABB20,Chehreghani1,Chehreghani2,DBLP:conf/pkdd/ChehreghaniC16,DBLP:journals/datamine/ChehreghaniB16}. }.
-Hence, the linear graph regression problem is converted into finding the closest point to $\mathbold{b}$, in the column span generated by the vector embeddings of nodes of $G$.
+where $G \cdot \mathbold{x}$ must satisfy the following conditions: i) $G \cdot \mathbold{x}$ is well-defined, and ii) $G \cdot \mathbold{x}$ must produce a $n \times 1$ column vector.
+A straightforward and common way to define $G \cdot \mathbold{x}$ is to replace $G$ by vector embeddings of nodes of $G$ (a matrix embedding\footnote{{We note that this notion of {\em embedding} is different from the notion of {\em embedding} used in {\em graph pattern mining} \cite{DBLP:journals/fgcs/ChehreghaniABB20,DBLP:journals/datamine/ChehreghaniB16,DBLP:journals/tsmc/ChehreghaniCLR11}.}} of $G$), denoted with $\mathbold{M}$.
+As a result, for each node in the graph, we define a $1 \times m$ row vector, and $\mathbold{x}$ is defined as a $m \times 1$ column vector.
+Hence, the linear graph regression problem is converted into finding the closest point to $\mathbold{b}$, in the column span of the matrix generated by the vector embeddings of nodes of $G$.
 In other words, we want to solve the following optimization problem

 As an example motivating linear graph regression problem, assume that we are given the graph of a social network, wherein each vertex is a person and the links represent the friendship relations.
-Moreover, an score is assigned to each vertex which determines e.g., its reputation.
-Now we want to find a function (with the least error) for the scores of the vertices, which is linear in terms of their structural properties.
+Moreover, a score is assigned to each vertex which determines e.g., its reputation.
+Now we want to find a function (with a least squares error) for the scores of the vertices, which is linear in terms of their structural properties.
 Therefore, we need to solve the linear graph regression problem for the given network.
 More precisely, first we need to compute a matrix embedding $\mathbold M$ of the nodes of the network, wherein each row $i$ is a representation of the structural properties of node $i$.
 Then we need to find a function for the scores which is linear in terms of rows of $\mathbold M$.